Skip to main content

 Our system will try to automatically categorise each transaction.
 However, please go ahead and click on each transaction to open it up and check the assigned category.

 If the category is correct, then you can approve it.
-If it's not correct and you'd like to assign a different category, then simply click on the category - this will take you to a screen where you'll be able to view all the different category options we have in Ember.
+If it's not correct and you'd like to assign a different category, then simply click Choose a category - this will take you to a screen where you'll be able to view all the different category options we have in Ember.

 If you need more information on what each category means, you can click on the "information" icon next to the category - this will give you a jargon-free description of what that category means, what it does and doesn't include, as well as useful tax information and tax tips.